 Lazio midfielder Lucas Leiva discussed a possible return to his native Brazil later in his career in an interview with Brazilian media outlet Globo Esporte earlier today.

 I think that after 30 you end up not thinking much about the future, you assess year to year, based on how your body responds.
 I’m very happy here at Lazio, I don’t think about the future much.

-The nostalgia I have for my family, for the people I left in Brazil, has not faded and to come back to play here is something I have always had in mind.
+However, the nostalgia I have for my family and for the people I left in Brazil has not faded; to return to play there is something I have always had in mind.

 The 33-year-old Brazilian midfielder, who is contracted to the Biancocelesti until 2022, then highlighted how it might be nice to play in Brazil again and how he started his career there.

 I don’t know if there will be time, but who knows, in the near future, if I feel it will be the right choice, it would be nice to come back.

 At Grêmio I had my first experiences as a professional.
 I also have to be careful to talk about coming back.
 In the past I talked about this possibility and unleashed the anger of the fans.
 They said I would be coming back in a wheelchair!

 Leiva, who joined the Roman side in 2017, has made seven appearances across all competitions so far this season, for a total of 444 minutes.
 In that time, he has earnt two yellow cards and helped the side keep one clean sheet.